Douglas Latchford: Antiquities trade

 A controversial figure, Latchford was best known as a collector of Cambodian antiquities.
 According to his obituary in The New York Times, Latchford was "a cultured accumulator of museum-quality Khmer sculptures and jewels", whilst The Diplomat reported that, due to his leading position in the illegal antiquities trade of the Khmer Rouge, "no single figure looms as large over a nation’s wholesale pillage."
 Nonetheless, the Cambodian government awarded Latchford a Grand Cross of the Royal Order of Monisaraphon in 2008.
 He co-authored three books on Khmer antiquities with academic Emma Bunker.

 In the 1970s, Latchford became one of the leading suppliers of Cambodian art, selling to museums and private collections in Europe and North America, including the Metropolitan Museum of Art in New York.
 He kept the best pieces for himself and his personal collection is rumored to rival that of the National Museum of Cambodia.
-When his daughter inherited the collection and donated it in full to Cambodia, it contained 125 pieces and was valued at $50m.
+When his daughter inherited the collection and donated it in full to Cambodia, it contained 125 pieces and was valued at $50 million.

 Indictment for trafficking

-in 2019 Latchford was indicted for wire fraud and other crimes related to antiquities trafficking.
+In 2019 Latchford was indicted for wire fraud and other crimes related to antiquities trafficking.
 He died in 2020.

-In October 2021, a large investigation by media from the UK, USA, and Australia, working with the ICIJ, explored the prevalence of artworks that Latchford had traded to public museums and galleries.
+In October 2021, a large investigation by media from the UK, US, and Australia, working with the ICIJ, explored the prevalence of artworks that Latchford had traded to public museums and galleries.
 The media consortium focused on the books published by Latchford, sale records, museum records, and corporate documents from trust structures established by Latchford for inheritance purposes to identify 27 pieces linked to Latchford in prominent collections.
 It highlighted at least a dozen works of art linked to Latchford held by the Metropolitan Museum of Art, and another fifteen relics among the Denver Art Museum, the British Museum, Cleveland Museum of Art, and the National Gallery of Australia.

 In June 2023 Latchford's estate settled a civil forfeiture action with the Department of Homeland Security for $12 million.

 In December 2023, following additional investigations, the Metropolitan Museum agreed to return another 13 Cambodian antiquities that Latchford had trafficked.

 Donations and sales by collectors and dealers associated with Latchford were identified at the Brooklyn Museum, Asian Art Museum, National Gallery of Australia, and Art Gallery of NSW.
 The National Gallery of Australia claimed that a piece tied to Latchford was the subject of a live investigation, whilst the Los Angeles County Museum of Art refused to engage with the journalists.

-James H. Clark will forfeit artifacts, bought for over $35 million.
+A private collector will forfeit a collection of artifacts bought for over $35 million.